algorithmiaio/dev-center/_pages/event-flows.md

 **Q**: Is there a way to list all Event Flows that've been configured on the cluster as a whole?<br/>
 **A**: There's not currently an API endpoint or UI feature to list all Event Flows configured on the cluster.
 Event Flows can be listed at the account level only, as described above.

----

-**Q**: In the current implementation of Kafka Event Flows, as a cluster admin I can only add published algorithms to a broker topic.
-If a user would like to test an algorithm build with a specific broker topic before publishing it, is there a way to enable that?<br/>
-**A**: There isn't currently a way to add unpublished algorithms to a topic for use with Event Flows.
-If you need to test a new algorithm build with Event Flows, we recommend publishing a new minor version for testing.